 - For a tender steak, marinate your choicest cut in one-half cup of kefir overnight.
 Season to taste and grill.

-- Pour chilled kefir over sweet concord grapes.
+- Pour chilled kefir over berries.
 Top with toasted almonds and enjoy!

-- Drink 3/4 cup of kefir straight up with a piece of fresh fruit or a small homemade whole grain muffin.
+- Drink 3/4 cup of kefir straight up with a side of fresh fruit or a small homemade whole grain muffin.

 - Mix a half cup of cold, refreshing kefir with one tablespoon of maple syrup and half a shredded apple.
 Top with few crushed pecan nuts and enjoy this sweet and nutritious treat!